amitjat7/Private-Video-Call/README.md

     ```bash
     https://refinery-hatbox-shout.ngrok-free.dev/

-#Privacy
+## 🔒 Privacy
 All video/audio is streamed directly peer-to-peer.
 No media data touches the server.

+---
 Made with ❤️ by Amit Choudhary